Jacobbishopxy/household_power_consumption/docs/tf_tools/IntroductionToTensorflowEstimators.md

 Level Machine Learning FrameWorks" for further learning.

-Esitmators deal with all the details of creating computational graphs, initializing variables, training the model and saving chechpoint and logging files for Tensorboard behind the scene.
+Esitmators deal with all the details of creating computational graphs, initializing variables, training the model and saving checkpoint and logging files for Tensorboard behind the scene.
 But to work with the estimators, we've to become comfortable with two new concepts, **feature columns and input functions**.
 Input functions are used for passing input data to the model for training and evaluation.
 Feature columns are specifications for how the model should interpret the input data.